ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 Once the gang operation has been performed, all subsequent DCPower Extension methods can be used on the bundle, and will operate on the pin group as if it were one single pin in the bundle.

 > [!NOTE]
-> The `DCPowerSessionsBundle` must be created using the Ganged Pin Group by pin group name when attempting to perform ganged operations.
-Do not create the `DCPowerSessionsBundle` using the individual pin names within the Ganged Pin Group.
 > Once a pin group is ganged, low level driver operations must not be performed to configure the ganged channels, as that will override the configuration set by STL for ganging and may have adverse effects.

 ## Example Usage